thesushilsharma/Voting_System/README.md

 - Place the file in the document root directory of the web server.
 - Access the file in a web browser.
 - `http://localhost:8000`

+## Known Issues
+- None

+## Contributing
+To contribute to this project, please submit any issues or pull requests on the GitHub repository.

+## License
+This project is licensed under the MIT License.
+See the LICENSE file for details.